yatagan/recipe-search-tech-test/README.md

 ## Technical Notes

 The program can be a command line app, a set of functions for REPL usage or a web app.
+It can be written in any language you want.

 The goal of this test is to appraise your programming ability, that is to say – how simple, readable, efficient and correct your solution is.
 In addition good comments, good function/interface design and good naming will be looked for.